 To put it in a nutshell, there are two main types of manju: Baked Manju (焼き饅頭) and Steamed Manju (蒸し饅頭).
-Not to mention, there are endless regional varieties with different shapes, sizes, and fillings with its regional touch.
+Not to mention, there are endless regional varieties with different shapes, sizes, and fillings with their regional touch.

 For buns: We can divide manju into five types.